named-data/NFD/docs/manpages/ndn-autoconfig.rst

 2. Look for a local NDN router by DNS query with default suffix.
     This allows network administrator to configure a NDN router in a large enterprise network.

+3. Find closest hub by sending an HTTP request to NDN-FCH server.

-3. Connect to the home NDN router according to user certificate.
+4. Connect to the home NDN router according to user certificate.
     This ensures connectivity from anywhere.

 After connecting to an NDN router, two prefixes will be automatically registered: